geekworm-com/x735-v2.5/README.md

     sudo bash install.sh
     sudo reboot

+## Installation of service:
+The shell script "install_service.sh" will create a new service in the folder /etc/systemd/system/ with the name x735fan.service.
+Will enable and activate it and check that it is running.
+In that case will remove from .bashrch the execution of the .py file.
+The only need to do it it's execute the script:

+    bash install_service.sh

 ## Usage
 For activate the fan manually you can do with the next command, also, this command is added (in background) in the .bashrc of the profile of the user: